 Skip-the-line tickets for the Uffizi Gallery

 The Gallery was designed and built by the famous architect and painter Giorgio Vasari, Cosimo I de' Medici's favorite artist.
-This facility was intended to house the offices ("uffizi" in sixteenth-century Florentine language) of the magistrates of the city; Cosimo I wanted the collections that the Medici family had accumulated to be placed on the piano nobile of the new building.
+This facility was intended to house the offices ("uffizi" in 16th-century Florentine language) of the magistrates of the city.
+Cosimo I wanted the collections that the Medici family had accumulated to be placed on the piano nobile of the new building.
 Very soon, this became the place where the works of artists such as Leonardo da Vinci and Michelangelo were collected, but the museum was officially opened to the public in 1765.

-Admire the eight new rooms dedicated to Caravaggio, where you will find on display the Medusa, the Bacchus, the Sacrifice of Isaac and other masterpieces by Merisi, alongside the paintings of other great 17th century artists such as Artemisia Gentileschi, Velazquez, Rembrandt, Van Dyck and Rubens.
-Don't miss out on the new room dedicated to Michelangelo and Raffaello - a collection of eleven masterpieces by these two artists including the Tondo Doni and the Madonna del Cardellino.
-Lastly, until 9 July, 2018, visit the space dedicated to Leonardo with the Adoration, the Annunciation and the Baptism.
+Admire the eight rooms dedicated to Caravaggio, where you will find on display the Medusa, the Bacchus, the Sacrifice of Isaac and other masterpieces by Merisi, alongside the paintings of other great 17th century artists such as Artemisia Gentileschi, Velazquez, Rembrandt, Van Dyck and Rubens.
+Don't miss out on the new room dedicated to Michelangelo and Raffaello where you will find a collection of eleven masterpieces by these two artists including the Tondo Doni and the Madonna del Cardellino.
+Finally, you will be able to visit the space dedicated to Leonardo with the Adoration, the Annunciation and the Baptism.

 - Access to temporary exhibitions

 - Audio guide in English, Italian, French and Spanish (only if selected upon purchase)

 - Small-group guided visit to the Uffizi Gallery (Saturday and Sunday, only if selected upon purchase)

 - Musement assistance at the meeting point: ticket delivery, escort to the entrance and brief introduction to the museum (only if selected upon purchase)